Advisory Council on Brain Injuries

 Members of the Advisory Council on Brain Injuries (ACBI) are appointed annually by the Governor of Iowa.
 Appointed members are typically appointed to serve two-year terms, beginning in July.
 The council is made up of members who are survivors of brain injury, family members of individuals who have experienced a brain injury, and/or professionals working in a field related to brain injury services.
 In addition to appointed members, representation from various state agencies also comprise the council as non-voting members.

-Individuals who are interested in serving on the Advisory Council for Brain Injuries should submit their application online at or by downloading a copy of the application below and mailing it to: Gubernatorial Appointments, Governor's Office, State Capitol, Des Moines, IA 50319.
+Individuals who are interested in serving on the Advisory Council for Brain Injuries (ACBI) should submit an application online at https://talentbank.iowa.gov/ or by downloading a copy of the application below and mailing it to: Gubernatorial Appointments, Governor's Office, State Capitol, Des Moines, IA 50319.
+Please submit your application no later than by the end of May as appointments are announced annually in July.
+If you haven't been selected, please update your application or notify the governor's office of your continued interest each year.

 The Advisory Council on Brain Injuries meets quarterly, typically in January, April, July, and October on the third Friday of the month from 10am until approximately 3pm.
 Meetings are open to the public and the agenda outlining the meeting topics, time and location are posted below along with other meeting materials.

-Individuals who which to attend the meeting but require reasonable accommodations to do so should contact the BI program manager of their specific needs at least 3 days prior to the meeting.
+Individuals who wish to attend the meeting but require reasonable accommodations to do so should contact the BI program manager of their specific needs at least 3 days prior to the meeting by calling 515-281-8465 or emailing email@example.com.

 Task Force meetings

-All scheduled meetings of task force committees are listed below.
+All scheduled meetings of task force committees are listed on the Meeting Information page.

 State Plan for Brain Injury

-The Advisory Council on Brain Injuries routinely produces a state plan which serves as guidance for brain injury servies and prevention for Iowa.
+The Advisory Council on Brain Injuries routinely produces a state plan which serves as guidance for brain injury services and prevention for Iowa.